-Throughout their Pony Club career, riders are encouraged to undertake various efficiency tests according to their age and ability - commencing with the basic ‘D’ Certificate through to the ‘A’ Certificate.
+Throughout their Pony Club career, riders are encouraged to undertake various efficiency tests according to their age and ability - commencing with the basic ‘E’ Certificate through to the ‘A’ Certificate.
 These certificates aim to encourage the interest and improvement in knowledge of its members.
-They are viewed as a measure of a rider’s progress in their overall efficiency.
+They are viewed as a measure of a rider’s progress in their overall proficiency.
 In working for them riders acquire valuable knowledge and skills, which enhance their riding experience.

 A copy of the Pony Club Australia Syllabus of Instruction should be obtained by each member as this contains all information relating to the requirements for tests.
 ‘Riding’ is also an excellent reference manual for riders and parents as it contains information concerning all aspects of riding and horse care.
-These can be purchased through the State Office.
+These can be purchased through the State Office here.

 The following certificates are available to members: